Red, Yellow, White & Beyond: A Nutritionist On The Benefits Of Onions & How She Eats Them

 Onions are something of an underrated ingredient when it comes to health, but they're actually a great source of a variety of nutrients—that flavor punch they provide is almost just an added bonus.

 "No matter which type of onion you select, you'll be delivering a nice dose of antioxidants to your body," shares Poon.
 Onions of all varieties contain a free-radical-fighting flavonoid that's known as quercetin.
-According to Poon, "Quercetin has also been shown to support cardiovascular health, potentially protect against some cancers, and lower blood pressure and cholesterol."
+According to Poon, "Quercetin has also been shown to support cardiovascular health1, potentially protect against some cancers2, and lower blood pressure and cholesterol3."

 The other beneficial dietary component of onions come from their structure: They're a good source of prebiotics (the food that fuels the healthy bacteria in our gut).
 "Prebiotics and probiotics are at the cornerstone of my Culinary Alchemy philosophy," Poon explains to mindbodygreen.
 "So much of your digestive, immune, and even brain health are founded on having a balanced digestive microbiome."